don-ferris/SovrIT-PTI-Platform/ProductSpecification.md

 #### 10.2.2 Communication & Social
 * **Matrix:** Considered XMPP and Signal.
 Signal is excellent but tied to a phone number and central servers.
 XMPP lacks the modern "Bridge" ecosystem of Matrix.
 Matrix (via Mautrix) allows the user to unify WhatsApp, Signal, and iMessage into a single, sovereign archive.
 * **VitalPBX:** Considered 3CX and FreePBX.
 3CX is increasingly closed-source/commercial.
 FreePBX is aging.
 VitalPBX provides a modern, secure SIP-TLS/SRTP stack for encrypted sovereign telephony.
 * **Stalwart:** Considered Mailcow and Mail-in-a-Box.
 Mailcow is a heavy multi-container stack.
-Stalwart is a single Rust binary that supports **S3-compatible storage natively**, making it the only viable choice for the "Ghost Mirror" geographically redundant mail strategy.
+Stalwart is a single Rust binary that supports **S3-compatible storage natively**, making it the only viable choice for the "Remote Failover" geographically redundant mail strategy.
 * **ntfy:** Considered Gotify and Pushover.
 Pushover is a third-party cloud service.
 Gotify is excellent but lacks the deep iOS/Android integration and "Actionable Notifications" provided by ntfy.

 #### 10.2.3 Productivity & Office